-On-Alert.
+Level 3 On-Alert.

-This refers to pupils who may, for some reason, have fallen behind and require some additional input to catch-up.
 A pupil in this category may have one of more of the following indicators:

-- Be at risk of not meeting their targets - Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - Currently have barriers to their learning eg - > Their behaviour is disruptive - > There are attendance/lateness issues - > Concerns over their mental health - > The family is currently experiencing challenges - > They have EAL (English as an Additional Language)
+- Be at risk of not meeting their targets - Currently working at a standard below National expectations and their targets will not bring them above this level - New entrants to the school whose needs are still being assessed - Currently have barriers to their learning e.g. - > Their behaviour is disruptive - > There are attendance/lateness issues - > Concerns over their mental health - > The family is currently experiencing challenges - > They have EAL (English as an Additional Language)

 All class teachers are required to keep a list of pupils who they are monitoring at On-Alert level and to identify and implement strategies to address their needs to enable them to catch-up.
-This will involve conversations between the class teacher, SENCO and parents which will include problem-solving, planning support and strategies for the individual pupils.
+This will involve conversations between the class teacher, SENDCO and parents which will include problem-solving, planning support and strategies for the individual pupils.

-Pupils at this level of need DO NOT form part of the School's RON and, in line with the Code of Practice, the School ensures that everything is done at an early a stage as possible to avoid the need for SEN Support.
-However, if after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEN support.
+Pupils at this level of need DO NOT form part of the School's RON and, in line with the Code of Practice, the School ensures that everything is done at an early a stage as possible to avoid the need for SEND Support.
+However, if after a period of time, an individual does not catch-up, it is at this point that consideration will be given as to whether they need SEND support.